Dartmouth Cultural Center, Inc.

 Our TASK TODAY

-We are working to prevent the sale of the historic structure, known as Old Southworth Library, to protect its unique architecture, and to repurpose the now vacant historic building, as a venue for cultural education and activities for the benefit of the community.
-Our goal is to maintain the rich historic "sense of place" of Padanaram Village and to enrich community life through small workshops, art classes, craft demonstrations led by local artists, artisans, and historians, and by offering talented members a place to exhibit their work.
+We are in the final stages of preventing the sale of the historic structure, known as Old Southworth Library.
+Our goal is to protect its unique architecture, and to repurpose the now vacant historic building, as a venue for cultural education and activities for the benefit of the community.
+We want to maintain the rich historic "sense of place" of Padanaram Village and to enrich community life through small workshops, art classes, craft demonstrations led by local artists, artisans, and historians, and by offering talented members a place to exhibit their work.

 Watch the Video Below to Learn More